upbound/docs/content/concepts/oidc.md

 #### Upbound identity for Azure example

-First, [register Upbound]({{<ref "quickstart.md#connect-to-your-cloud-provider-with-openid-connect" >}}) with Azure Active Directory in your Azure account.
+First register Upbound with Azure Active Directory in your Azure account.
 Then, create a ProviderConfig on your control plane with the following configuration:

 {{< editCode >}}
 ```yaml